craigtrupp/Educational-Data-Python-Items/HackerRank/entry_easy/easy_md.md

 * [**`Third Set`**](/HackerRank/entry_easy/third_set.py)
     * `Designer Doormat` - This is a good custom output of a print statement with manipulation of a str pattern to a break point.
 Symmetrical type pattern building
     * `Strings - Alphabet Rangoli` - In motion here but good challenge for nested loop and fluctuating index values to grab "keys" in a sorted alphabet dictionary.
-    * `Strings - Capitalize` - Pretty simple one here ... or not, we need to preserve spaces so we can use a regular expression to capture groups with the space+ character
+    * `Strings - Capitalize` - Pretty simple one here ... or not, we need to preserve spaces so we can use a regular expression to split at non-whitespace characters
         ```python
         >>> tcase = 'Hello   World  Lol'
         >>> len(tcase)